 EFL - ESL activities and games for expressing quantities

 An A2 ESL lesson plan containing practical activities, games and resources for teaching basic quantifiers.
-If you're an Android user, try this lesson out on our TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on our TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 The ESL sample board for this lesson focuses on the functional uses of basic quantifiers, how they are used to imply small or large quantities along with questions and negatives.
 It's common for language learners at this level to have some knowledge of these quantifiers, so try to elicit as much as possible.